 Results: We simulated a case-study of a small dairy population with a number of equal costs scenarios.
 The conventional progeny testing scenario had 11 phenotype records per lactation.
 In genomic scenarios, we reduced phenotyping from 10 to 1 record per lactation and invested the saved resources into genotyping.
 We tested these scenarios in settings with or without initial training population for genomic selection.
-The results show that reallocating a part of phenotyping resources to genotyping increases genetic gain compared to the conventional scenario regardless of the amount and relative cost of genotyping, and the availiability of an initial training population.
+The results show that reallocating a part of phenotyping resources to genotyping increases genetic gain compared to the conventional scenario regardless of the amount and relative cost of genotyping, and the availability of an initial training population.
 The genetic gain increases with increased investment in genotyping, despite reduced phenotyping.